MicrosoftDocs/architecture-center/docs/solution-ideas/articles/serverless-application-architectures-using-event-grid-content.md

 ## Potential use cases

 This solution idea publishes Azure Blob storage events using Azure Event Grid.
 Then Azure Functions receives the event with built-in Event Grid support and processes the data in Azure Blob storage.
-By using this solution, developers only need to focus on implementing the business logic in Azure Functions.
+Developers only need to focus on implementing the business logic in Azure Functions using this solution.
 Event Grid provides a reliable near-real-time notifications system, for the event-driven integration between Blob storage and Azure Functions.
 For example, Event Grid instantly triggers a serverless function to run an image process (such as to shrink an image), whenever someone adds a new photo to a Blob storage container.

 ## Architecture